Mattis warns ISIS could resurge: 'Enemy gets the vote' after Trump's announced troop pullout

 "We did our job perfectly!" he wrote.

-Mattis, a retired Marine Corps general who led U.S. Central Command and served in the Gulf War, and the wars in Afghanistan and Iraq, did not seem convinced.
+Mattis, a retired Marine Corps general who led U.S. Central Command and served in the Gulf War, and the wars in Afghanistan and Iraq, called the situation on the ground one “of disarray.”